ctrueden/equilibrium/_pages/events/case-09.md

 ---
 title: "[Case 09] Amalgamation and Anathema"
+description: >-
-description: The SPI agents find themselves in a bizarre realm of unreality, from which they must escape.
-But along the way, they stumble across the corpse of someone they know.
+  The SPI agents are trapped in a bizarre realm of unreality, from which they must escape&mdash;but along the way, they stumble across the corpse of someone they know.
 datestamp: 50-04-19/A
 when: AC50 Cudo 19-26
 ---